heptarch/heptarch.github.io/drafts/tarkovsky.md

 float into the closet and colour my dreams.
 I have never slept so richly.

-The Institute was little more than a disorganized repository of the great director's final effects---books, journals, polaroids, etc.---managed by his son Andrei and the ambiguous functionaries in his employ.
+The Institute itself was little more than a disorganized repository of the great director's final effects---books, journals, polaroids, etc.---managed by his son Andrei and the ambiguous functionaries in his employ.
 Andrei was in Mykonos for the summer, and his instructions were so garbled by intermediaries that, by the time they reached me, no one could make sense of them.
-One of the caretakers, Chiara, was a retired film theorist and student of Umberto Eco.
-"Umberto himself," she once remarked, in rapidfire Florentine, "would find these uninterpretable."

 <!--https://www.theflorentine.net/2017/09/08/andrei-tarkovsky-famous-expats/-->
 <!-- https://en.wikipedia.org/wiki/Tower_of_San_Niccol%C3%B2,_Florence-->